MuhammadBinary/Muhd_DeepML/README.md

 are not the true path to AGI.

 I believe the AGI we're racing toward won't be an autocomplete engine.
-It'll be a system that **understands the world**, not just predicts the next token.
+It'll be a system that **understands the world**, not just predicts the next token. i also love seeing research projects in scientific ML discovery like alpha fold because it always give me a painful feeling of ...

 ---